View More Images

 The deep snows of winter pair delightfully with the warm and invigorating onsen hot springs that we make ample use of throughout this tour.
 Undoubtedly, Matsuo Basho, one of Japan’s greatest literary figures, also luxuriated in the many onsen found throughout Tohoku on his itinerant perambulation here in the seventeenth century.
 Our journey coincides in part with his travels, related in his poetic narrative Narrow Road to the Deep North.
 In his footsteps, we visit a spectacularly and precipitously sited temple high above a valley on a steep cliff; and a venerable farmhouse where the lyricist’s uncomfortable night is evocatively related in his haiku poetry.

-Our journey first takes us north from Tokyo to the centre of the Tohoku region; from here local trains and vehicles take us ever deeper into this rugged, beautiful land as we make our way through its interior before finally reaching Sakata, a historic and elegant old port town on the Sea of Japan coast.
+Our journey first takes us to the centre of the Tohoku region; from here local trains and vehicles take us ever deeper into this rugged, beautiful land as we make our way through its interior before finally reaching Sakata, a historic and elegant old port town on the Sea of Japan coast.
 We stay in delightful inns, most of which boast onsen baths.
 After relaxing and reinvigorating ourselves in the mineral waters that gush up from deep within the earth, we stimulate our palates with evening meals that draw on the wide range of fresh produce from the seas, fields, rivers and mountains of Tohoku.

-Day 1 Tokyo – Iide – Nakatsugawa
+Day 1 Yonezawa – Iide – Nakatsugawa

-On arrival in Iide, we slip into our snowshoes and embark on our first walk together up a low hill.
+On arrival, we slip into our snowshoes and embark on our first walk together up a low hill.
 The gentle climb provides us with the opportunity not only to familiarise ourselves with snowshoeing techniques but also to savour the wonderful winter vista across Iide’s wide valley as we ascend to the top.
 The view stretches to mountains far in the distance over one of the best rice-producing regions of Japan.
 The paddy fields lay unseen below a shroud of snow but farmhouses, lying in the lee of stands of cedar trees protected from intermittent northerly winds, dot the plains below us.

 After descending, we continue our journey by vehicle from the plain into the surrounding mountains to Nakatsugawa, a secluded village carpeted in deep snow.
 Tonight we we find a tranquil lake close by the inn, where we savour the first of many delectable evening meals of the tour.

-Meals: Lunch & Dinner provided.
+Meals: Dinner provided.

 Day 2 Nakatsugawa – Kaminoyama Onsen